Timinator2000/Algorithm_X/08 - your turn/04 - no spoon 2.md

 Lot’s of challenging multiplicity.

-Algorithm X will generate multiple solutions for Test Cases 11 and 12 and you will need to find a solution with a __single connected group__ of nodes.
+Algorithm X will generate multiple solutions for Test Cases 11 and 12 and you will need to determine which solution has a __single connected group__ of nodes.